ParthasarathiMahana/EmployeeManagementSystem/documentation.md

     - using turbo repo we can define tasks that can call transpiler etc to do the job.
     - dependency management and caching during builds

-- Command to create a turbo rep: npx create-turbo@latest
+- Command to create a turbo repo: npx create-turbo@latest

 - turbo repo folder structure:
     - apps